 Unmarried Parents Have Child Custody And Support Rights

-To schedule a consultation with a skilled and dedicated family law attorney, call us at 352-877-3786.
-We represent clients in Ocala and throughout Central Florida.
+To schedule a consultation with a skilled and dedicated family law attorney,

 Child Custody For Unmarried Parents

 Unmarried fathers have the right to be involved with their children, though

 these rights are not automatic.
 First, paternity must be established.

 After that step is taken, we can work with you to establish a child custody